Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

   - serverless-offline
 ```

-Important point here are:
+An important point here is:
 ```yml
 provider:
   name: aws
   runtime: nodejs12.x
 ```
-Here you defined your cloud provider and your runtime environment.
+> Here you defined your cloud provider and your runtime environment.
 Another important point is:

 ```yml
   environment:
     TELEGRAM_TOKEN: ${self:custom.myEnvironment.TELEGRAM_TOKEN.${self:custom.myStage}}
 ```
-Here we are setting our `TELEGRAM_TOKEN` variable, which let us point to our bot, we'll see more abot this later.
+> Here we are setting our `TELEGRAM_TOKEN` variable, which let us point to our bot, we'll see more abot this later.

 ```yaml
 functions:
   covid: